AMPW-german/G-Effects-Reaffected/README.md

 # G-Effects mod for Kerbal Space Program

-Suppoted KSP version: 1.2.2
+Supported KSP version: 1.12.5
+I can't tell anything about the other versions since I'm only using 1.12.5.
+It is very likely that KSP 1.12.x and lower will work fine, but this is not guaranteed.

-The work was originally started by russnash37 who gave a permission to take over and extend [his project] (http://forum.kerbalspaceprogram.com/threads/106055)
+The work was originally started by russnash37 who gave a permission to Ser (SerTheGreat) to take over and extend [his project] ([https://forum.kerbalspaceprogram.com/topic/95579-plugin-090-wip-g-force-v004-alpha-experience-the-effects-of-g-forces-on-your-kerbals]).
+Ser has maintained the project until [KSP 1.3] ([https://forum.kerbalspaceprogram.com/topic/113341-130-122-g-effects-blackouts-redouts-g-locs-v042-2017-jun-25/])

-I've tried to make focus on realism as much as I was able to research the subject so the default settings assume that all kerbals including tourists are trained astronauts wearing G-suits.
+Ser tried to make focus on realism as much as he was able to research the subject so the default settings assume that all kerbals including tourists are trained astronauts wearing G-suits.
 Pilots are more trained than others, of course.

 **The following G-effects are simulated:**